GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 ### 2-D Map filtering

 The 3D map needs to be projected onto a 2D grid to be utilized by Nav2.
+While
+<a href="https://introlab.github.io/rtabmap/" target="_blank">RTAB Map</a>
-While [RTAB Map](https://introlab.github.io/rtabmap/) is the most popular tool to project 3-D point clouds from LIDAR scans onto 2-D occupancy grids, the unique naunces associated with the Zed camera's 3-D mapping (reflective surfaces, dynamic obstacles etc.) warrant a fair amount of post-processing making it more sensible to implement a custom node for this.
+is the most popular tool to project 3-D point clouds from LIDAR scans onto 2-D occupancy grids, the unique naunces associated with the Zed camera's 3-D mapping (reflective surfaces, dynamic obstacles etc.) warrant a fair amount of post-processing making it more sensible to implement a custom node for this.
 For example, a human walking in front of the camera can register enough outliers to create the illusion of various pseudo-obstacles which can seriously bias the Nav2 costmap.

 <br>